Cost of Thyroid Scan in India/ TC99m Thyroid Scan Cost in India

 Get ₹200 voucher for your first medical test booking at LabsAdvisor.com

-The thyroid scan or uptake procedure can be performed on an outpatient basis or on hospitalized patients as well.
+The thyroid scan procedure can be performed on an outpatient basis or on hospitalized patients as well.

-Before the thyroid scan, blood tests are usually done to check the amount of thyroid hormones (TSH, T3 and T4) in your blood.
+Before the thyroid scan, blood tests are usually done to check the amount of the secreted thyroid hormones (TSH, T3, and T4) in your blood.

 If you are having a thyroid scan only the doctor will give you radio-tracer by intravenous injection 30 minutes prior to the test.
-In case to thyroid uptake or combined test, the radio-tracer is given in either liquid or capsule form through mouth 24 hours before the scan.
 The radioactive tracer used in the test is either iodine or technetium.

 When the examination is completed, you may be asked to wait while the radiologist checks if additional images are needed.
 Sometimes, additional images are needed to for clarification or better visualization of certain areas or structures.

-If you are pregnant or breast-feeding, then let your doctor know.
-Radionuclide can harm a developing foetus or nursing baby.
-The doctor will then prescribe alternative procedure like ultrasound for diagnosis.
+If you are pregnant or breastfeeding, then let your doctor know.
+Radionuclide can harm a developing fetus or nursing baby.
+The doctor will then prescribe alternative procedure like an ultrasound for diagnosis.

 You may be told not to eat few hours before the test.
-Jewellery or other metallic accessories should be removed as they may interfere with the procedure.
+Jewelry or other metallic accessories should be removed as they may interfere with the procedure.

 How does it feel during and after the scan?

 Most thyroid scan and uptake procedures are painless.
-You may feel a slight prick when the needle is inserted for intravenous line.
-You may also feel a cold sensation moving up your arm when the radio-tracer is injected, but there are no side effects of the radiotracer.
+You may feel a slight prick when the needle is inserted for an intravenous line.
+You may also feel a cold sensation moving up your arm when the radiotracer is injected, but there are no side effects of the radiotracer.

 When taken by mouth, the radiotracer has little or no taste.
 When inhaled, the gas doesn’t have any smell or does not cause any irritation.

-It may feel a little uncomfortable when the image is being taken as you have to lie very still tilting your head backwards.
+It may feel a little uncomfortable when the image is being taken as you have to lie very still tilting your head backward.